 - The OCC was hoping to give fintechs a path to banking licences without going state by state.
 Such a ruling will only slow the growth and increase the expense for the US challenger banks and the overseas entrants.
 The ruling will be appealed but the status quo remains for now.

 What’s next for consumer financial protection in the US?

-- Last Friday, the US Supreme Court said it will hear a case challenging the reach and power of the CFPB.
-Those in favour of the CFPB say it needs independence to be able to protect the consumer, the counter argument being the overreach of power.
+- Last Friday, the US Supreme Court said that it will hear a case challenging the reach and power of the CFPB.
+Those in favour of the CFPB say it needs independence to be able to protect the consumer, the counter-argument being the overreach of power.
 The lawyers and politicians may do well from this journey but the consumer may not.

 Euronet’s money transfer business rolls on

 Euronet, owner of the Ria and XE brands announced solid third quarter results this week.